florist-notes/aicore_s/notes/robotics_ee_hardware/iot_edge.md

     return 0;
 }
 ```
+This code demonstrates a simple way to allocate memory for a matrix dynamically.
+It defines a function `allocateMatrix` that takes the number of rows and columns as input and returns a dynamically allocated matrix.
+The `main` function initializes variables for the number of rows and columns, calls the `allocateMatrix` function to allocate memory for a large matrix, and then you can perform operations with the matrix.

 TOPIC : [ Distributed Machine Learning : Systems, Platforms and Algorithms ] ; GOAL : [ Understanding the interference between different concurrent workloads, performance and energy modelling, intelligently scheduling concurrent training/inference workloads to better utilize heterogenous hardware, virtualization/containerization of edge devices, etc.] ; DEVICE : [ Nvidia Jetson Orin edge device, with 12 ARM Cortex CPU cores, an Ampere GPU with 2048 CUDA cores and 64 tensor cores, and 64GB of RAM shared between CPU and GPU.
 It delivers 275 TOPS of performance, comparable to an RTX 3060 Ti GPU workstation. ] ; PAPERS : [ [P1](https://dl.acm.org/doi/10.1145/3570604), [P2](https://ieeexplore.ieee.org/document/9835369), [P3](https://ieeexplore.ieee.org/document/10181196) ]